 - AIM Scholars programming the day prior to the Spring APPD meeting, including

 - Overview of careers in medical education

 - Speed mentoring

 - Paired with a faculty mentor outside of your institution who is a member of the URM in Peds GME learning community

 - Attend the Spring APPD meeting, including the URM in Peds GME learning community meeting during the conference

 The application process is web-based and requests:

-- 2nd year categorical pediatric resident or 3rd year resident in a combined pediatrics program in good standing at a residency program that is a member of APPD
+- 2nd year categorical pediatric resident or child neurology resident or 3rd year resident in a combined pediatrics program in good standing at a residency program that is a member of APPD

 - Underrepresented in medicine: as defined by the AAMC, “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population”

 - Required to attend the pre-conference and spring APPD meeting